Need some advice about Inheritance Tax Planning?

 - Taxable, and tax is paid at the time the gift is made

-When a person dies without leaving a valid will, the estate must be shared out according to certain rules known as the rules of intestacy.
-Only married or civil partners and some other close relatives can inherit under the rules of intestacy
+When a person dies without leaving a valid Will, the estate must be shared out according to certain rules known as the rules of intestacy.

 This information is based on Lloyd & Whyte (Financial Services) Limited’s understanding of current legislation and HMRC Guidance at the time of print which may change.
 It does not constitute legal or tax advice and must not be treated as such.
 Whilst every effort has been made to ensure that the information is correct, we cannot accept responsibility or liability for any omission or inaccuracy provided in this document.